adamzki99/simple-dumb-thermometer/README.md

 ## Development container

-The dev. container is based on the [platformio-vscode-devcontainer](https://github.com/prenone/platformio-vscode-devcontainer/tree/master) project made by pernone
+The dev. container is based on the [platformio-vscode-devcontainer](https://github.com/prenone/platformio-vscode-devcontainer/tree/master) project made by pernone.

 ### Prerequisites

-On Linux (the correct operating system), you need to follow these [instuctions](https://docs.platformio.org/en/latest/core/installation/udev-rules.html) to allow get access so you can flash the device.
+On Linux (the correct operating system), you need to follow these [instructions](https://docs.platformio.org/en/latest/core/installation/udev-rules.html) to allow access so you can flash the device.

 **Note:** The instructions should be performed on the host machine, not in the container.